 If you think that an IEP rule or policy has been violated or broken, or if you think there is a very serious problem that is hurting you, you can make a formal complaint (also called a grievance).
 A formal complaint is a written complaint of a serious nature involving a violation of stated or written policy, our mission, or our values.
 Because a formal complaint is very serious, you will make it in writing.
-Here are some examples of a formal complaint:
+Here are some examples of a situation that would lead to a formal complaint: